pbchekin/vault-sync/README.md

 # vault-sync

-A poor man's tool to replicate secrets from one Vault instance to another.
+A tool to replicate secrets from one HashiCorp Vault or OpenBao instance to another.

 ## How it works